thadguidry/respec/pluralize.md

 </dfn>
 ```

+Note: We tried to make the pluralization as smart as possible, so that it won't break existing specs easily.
+It adds plurals only for those terms which are referenced.
+So in the above example if you don't reference `<a>fetches</a>` or `<a data-lt="fetches">fetch request</a>`, we won't add a pluralization of `fetch`.

-If you want to selectively disable pluralization on certain `<dfn>`, you can make use of `data-lt-no-plural` attribute like:
+If you want to selectively disable pluralization on certain `<dfn>`, you can make use of [`data-lt-no-plural`](data-lt-no-plural) attribute like:

 ``` html
 <dfn data-lt-no-plural>html</dfn>